Amazon Web Services Global Events

 Cassette Music Mix Sharing

-If we lived in the 80's and 90's, the Cassette app would the future of sharing mixtapes with your friends.
-Using images, videos, sketches, and your music you can create unique and personalized mixtape experiences.
+If we still lived in the 80s and 90s, the Cassette app would be the future of sharing mixtapes with your friends.
+Using images, videos, sketches, and your own music, you can create unique, personalized mixtape experiences.

-In an increasingly tech-focused world peoples’ music listening habits have become increasingly drag and drop and music lovers feel the desire to be able to curate custom mixes for their friends.
-Existing music applications allow you to listen and even compile playlists but beyond that they do not allow for the personalization and storytelling that the user desires.
+In today’s tech-focused world, people’s music-listening habits have become increasingly drag-and-drop, yet music lovers still crave the ability to curate custom mixes for their friends.
+Existing apps let you listen and compile playlists, but they don’t support the personalization and storytelling users desire.

 Music lovers want opportunities for creativity when compiling and sharing music and in a fast-paced, always-connected world.